-- Amyl acetate: This compound can be distilled from bananas in order to provide banana-like flavor in baked goods.
+- Amyl acetate.
+This compound can be distilled from bananas in order to provide banana-like flavor in baked goods.

-- Citral: Also known as geranial, citral is extracted from lemongrass, lemon, orange and pimento.
+- Citral.
+Also known as geranial, citral is extracted from lemongrass, lemon, orange, and pimento.
 It is used in citrus-flavored beverages and sweets.

-- Benzaldehyde: This chemical is extracted from almonds, cinnamon oil and other ingredients.
+- Benzaldehyde.
+This chemical is extracted from almonds, cinnamon oil, and other ingredients.
 It is frequently used to give foods an almond flavor and aroma.

-- Castoreum: A somewhat surprising and unsettling source, this slightly sweet substance is found in the anal secretions of beavers.
+- Castoreum.
+A somewhat surprising and unsettling source, this slightly sweet substance is found in the anal secretions of beavers.
 It is sometimes used as a substitute for vanilla, although this is rare due to its high cost.

-- Linden ether: Honey flavor
+- Linden ether: honey flavor

-- Massoia lactone: Coconut flavor
+- Massoia lactone: coconut flavor

-- Acetoin: Butter flavor
+- Acetoin: butter flavor

 You may also have noticed that most of the time, ingredients labels indicate that the food is made with natural and artificial flavors.

 Hundreds of ingredients are classified as natural flavors.
 Using natural and artificial flavors together is also common.

 It may seem healthier to choose foods that contain natural flavors and avoid those with artificial flavors.

-In fact, artificial flavors sometimes contain fewer chemicals than natural flavors.
-In addition, some food scientists have argued that artificial flavors are actually safer because they are produced under tightly controlled laboratory conditions.
+In addition, some advocacy groups, such as the American Council on Science and Health, have argued that artificial flavors are actually safer because they are produced under tightly controlled laboratory conditions (

 Artificial flavors are also less expensive to produce, which makes them more appealing to food manufacturers.